 It was originally developed out of centuries of preparation for battle on horseback, becoming a training protocol to develop horse and rider for mounted combat.
 In the process, horse and rider learned to work as a unit with the horse responding to the slightest communication from the rider.
 So refined was the process that the rider could think his request and the horse would respond.
 Indeed, the survival of both parties would depend on their ability to work together in exquisite harmony.
 But problems crept in over the years in our zeal to turn dressage into a judged event in the show arena.
 Dressage is no longer just a training discipline, or means to an end, but an end in itself.
 So there are now dressage horses who specialize in dressage as a sport.
 This has created its own dilemmas.

 I am interested in working with others who just want to be good riders and horse people.
 Maybe you too, like me, have felt you have lost something during your life’s trajectory and seek to reconnect via your work with your horse and classical riding.
-This website is for you as well as those of you who are interested in preserving dressage as a classical training discipline and competitive sport.
+If that’s the case, this website is for you as well as those of you who are interested in preserving dressage as a classical training discipline.
 Problems and questions will inevitably emerge, and I seek to help the equestrian public work through and solve those problems.
 What do you do, for example, if you don’t have a trainer?
 How do you proceed?
-What if you’re past your riding prime, like myself (72) but wish to continue to improve your horsemanship and dressage ability?
+What if you’re past your riding prime, like myself (73) but wish to continue to improve your horsemanship and dressage ability?

 THE GOAL OF THIS SITE